octoblu/meshblu/readme.md

 This will run Meshblu (formerly skynet) and expose port 3000 from the container on a random host port that you can find by running docker ps.

 If you want to do development and run without rebuilding the image you can bind mount your source directory including node_modules onto the container.
-This example also binds a directory to hold the log of stdout & stderr from the Skynet node process.
+This example also binds a directory to hold the log of stdout & stderr from the Meshblu node process.

 ```
 $ docker run -d -p 3000 --name=skynet_dev -v /path/to/your/skynet:/var/www -v /path/to/your/logs:/var/log/skynet skynet